rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH/BT/BE: It's Perl, c#, Java, VB.

 DH:  I know you've presented this before.
-And I noticed you use the word "character" before and it's not necessarily menaingful.
-Are you talking about "code points".
+And I noticed you use the word "character" before and it's not necessarily meaningful.
+Are you talking about "code points"?

 WH: Without "u" it is referring to code units.
 With "u" it is referring to characters.